 7. It uses less oil or fat

-The appliance is well-designed to retain moisture while cooking, and as such, all you will need is few additional moisture sources, like coating the pot with oil, to avoid foods sticking.
+The appliance is well-designed to retain moisture while cooking, and as such, all you will need is a few additional moisture sources, like coating the pot with oil, to avoid foods sticking.
 As such, you need less oil or fat to cook.
-Cutting on the fat content on your meals can prevent cholesterol and promote a healthier body.
+Cutting down on the fat content in your meals can prevent cholesterol and promote a healthier body.

 8. Sweet food

 In line with trapping all the flavors, the cooking odor is also contained in the pot.
-With some food releasing some pungent smells while cooking, all the smell is trapped in the pot and will only come out when the appliance is opened.
+While some foods release some pungent odors while cooking, all the smell is trapped in the pot and will only come out when the appliance is opened.

 9. Excellent food safety

-Slow cookers cook at high temperatures that are enough to kill pathogens in some foods such as meat.
-The presence of keep warm function enables the food to maintain temperatures and prevent bacteria formation which thrives in cold food.
+Slow cookers cook at high temperatures that are enough to kill pathogens in some foods, such as meat.
+The presence of the keep warm function enables the food to maintain temperatures and prevent bacteria formation, which thrives in cold food.

-What’s more, is that the materials making these appliances are BPA-free and are approved by the FDA as safe for cooking.
-Your health is therefore guaranteed with there being no risks of PFOA materials.
+What’s more, is that the materials used to make these appliances are BPA-free and are approved by the FDA as safe for cooking.
+Your health is therefore guaranteed with there being no risks from PFOA materials.